Pylons/pyramid/docs/narr/views.rst

 ----------------------------------------

-Before a response that is constructed as the result of the use of a :term:`renderer` is returned to BFG, several attributes of the request are examined which have the potential to influence response behavior.
+Before a response that is constructed as the result of the use of a :term:`renderer` is returned to :mod:`repoze.bfg`, several attributes of the request are examined which have the potential to influence response behavior.

 View callables that don't directly return a response should set these values on the ``request`` object via ``setattr`` within the view